-Fellowship Training Program in Maternal - Fetal Medicine: Program Co-Directors are Dr. Thomas Moore and Dr. Andrew Hull.
+Fellowship Training Program in Maternal - Fetal Medicine: Program Director is Dr. Andrew Hull.
 The Maternal-Fetal Medicine Fellowship Training Program focuses on providing State-of-the-Art care for High Risk pregnancy and has a strong emphasis on training in basic science and clinical research.

 The Maternal-Fetal Medicine Fellowship Program at University of California, San Diego, School of Medicine is approved for three fellows in any three-year cycle.
 This fellowship provides a broad base in the practice of Maternal-Fetal Medicine, incorporating both clinical and basic science elements, and is focused on preparing graduates for careers in academic medicine.